 - Vegan – remove the prosciutto and add some vegan cheese.
 It will not be as gooey as with dairy cheese but delicious all the same

 - Bacon – as a variation you can sub the prosciutto for bacon, Turkey ham or slices of chicken filet

-- Spicy – as you can always spice it up stir some chili powder or Sriracha sauce through the tapenade or sprinkle it on top of the tapenade layer
+- Spicy – as you can always spice it up with some chili powder or Sriracha sauce through the tapenade or sprinkle it on top of the tapenade layer

-See how you can make tapenade prosciutto pinwheels
+See how you can make puff pastry pinwheels

-Tapenade prosciutto pinwheels are a great snack.
+Puff pastry pinwheels with prosciutto are a great snack.
 Made with green olive and sun-dried tomato tapenade, prosciutto, puff pastry and lot's of cheese.
-In a matter of minutes you can make a fancy oven-baked canapé.

 - Puff pastry or one square of croissant dough